Carnival Games

-Carnival Games (known in Europe and Australia as Carnival Funfair Games) is a video game for Wii, Nintendo DS and iPhone.
-It was the last game published by Global Star Software, before it was absorbed into Take-Two Interactive (and what is now 2K Play).
+Carnival Games (known in Europe and Australia as Carnival Funfair Games) is a party video game for Wii, Nintendo DS and iPhone, with a re-release for Nintendo Switch.
+It was the last game published by Global Star Software, before it was absorbed into Take-Two Interactive (and what is now 2K).

 Despite mixed reviews by most gaming websites and critics, the game was a commercial success.
 The Wii and DS versions of the game sold over six million units as of June 2010, which, according to the NPD Group, was the third best-selling third-party game on the Wii.

-As a result of the original's success, a follow-up for the Wii was announced, and launched in the fall of 2008, titled Carnival Games: Mini-Golf.
+As a result of the original's success, a follow-up for the Wii was launched in the fall of 2008, titled Carnival Games: Mini-Golf.
 A proper sequel, New Carnival Games, was released on September 21, 2010, for the Wii and Nintendo DS.
 A new game for PlayStation 4, Xbox One and Nintendo Switch, simply called Carnival Games, was released on November 6, 2018, and for Microsoft Windows (Steam) on November 19, 2020.

 Gameplay

-The game consists of various mini-games with a carnival theme, such as Alley Bowling, Lucky Cups, Nerves of Steel, Hoops, and Day at the Races, and Buckets Of Fun.
+The game consists of various mini-games with a funfair theme, such as Alley Bowling, Lucky Cups, Nerves of Steel, Hoops, Day at the Races, and Buckets Of Fun.
 These are set up through five different themed areas of the carnival.
 The player can even win virtual prizes depending on their score.
 There are many easter eggs hidden as well.
 The player can also play the multiplayer mode with up to four players by selecting a booth.
 Games includes ka-pow and hole in 1.